luffyisjoyboy/awesome-ai-ml-resources/README.md

-# Awesome AI/ML Resources
+# Awesome AI/ML Resources & Roadmap
-This repository contains free resources and a roadmap to learn Machine Learning and Artifical Intelligence in 2025.
+This repository contains free resources and a roadmap to learn Machine Learning and Artifical Intelligence.

 ## 📚 Table of Contents
 - [AI/ML Key Concepts](#-aiml-key-concepts)